ethereum/remix-ide/docs/layout.md

 1. Icon Panel - click to change which plugins appear in the Side Panel
 2. Side Panel - most but not all plugins have their interface here
 3. Main Panel - for editing files, large format tools, and the home tab
-4. Terminal - where you will see transaction receipts
+4. Terminal - for viewing transaction receipts and various logs

 Default Tools
 -----------------------

-When you load Remix - the icon panel shows these icons by default.
+When Remix is loaded - the icon panel shows these icons by default.

 ![](images/a-icons-at-load.png)